 AI Adoption in the Workplace Outpaces Risk Management Strategies

-AuditBoard recently commissioned The Harris Poll to survey over 1,200 employed Americans on the use of AI-powered tools in the workplace compared to the presence of basic risk management controls.
+AuditBoard recently commissioned The Harris Poll to survey 1,150 employed Americans on the use of AI-powered tools in the workplace and the presence of basic risk management controls.
 The results highlight interesting trends and potential concerns in AI adoption in the workplace.
+After running the same survey in 2023, the results remain substantially unchanged — despite increasing awareness about AI and the proliferation of associated risks that accompany its potential advantages.

-Regarding adoption, the survey found that about half of employed Americans (51%) use AI-powered tools (e.g., ChatGPT, DALL·E 2, Grammarly) for work, which can be viewed as a positive trend as employees seek more efficient ways of working.
+Regarding adoption, the survey found that about half of employed Americans (55%) use AI-powered tools (e.g., ChatGPT, DALL·E 2, Grammarly) for work, which is fairly consistent with 2023 results (51%).

-However, only about a third of employed Americans (37%) say their company has a formal policy for using non-company-supplied AI-powered tools for work.
+However, less than half of employed Americans (42%) say their company has a formal policy for using non-company-supplied AI-powered tools for work — a significant increase from 2023 (37%).
 From a risk management perspective, this gap represents an unmitigated risk in which employees use AI however they choose with sensitive company information.

-The following survey result solidifies this concern by confirming that nearly half of employed Americans (48%) have entered company data into an AI-powered tool their company did not supply to help them do their work.
-This finding highlights risks associated with data security, privacy, and AI functioning as employees choose their AI tools without proper vetting by IT security professionals.
+The following survey result solidifies this concern by confirming that nearly half of employed Americans (49%) have entered company data into an AI-powered tool their company did not supply to help them do their work.
+This finding is basically unchanged from 2023 (48%) and highlights risks associated with data security, privacy, and AI functioning as employees choose their AI tools without proper vetting by IT security professionals.

 The survey results draw attention to a major risk tied to AI – a human cognitive bias known as the Dunning-Kruger effect.
 The Dunning-Kruger effect explains our tendency toward overconfidence when ignorant of potential risks.
 In an AI context, this cognitive bias could lead employees to overestimate the capabilities of an AI tool when they lack an understanding of the technology.